Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

-Sometimes the most beautiful of places require the most research and effort to get to.
-This can definitely be said about places I consider to be Kyoto hidden gems – while there are some great, almost secret spots in Kyoto, I personally I found the most fascinating sights were the ones well off the beaten track and in the outskirts of the city.
+While there are some great, almost secret spots in Kyoto, I personally I found the most fascinating sights were the ones well off the beaten track and in the outskirts of the city.
+But there are also some overlooked spots to uncover near busy areas, which you’re about to find out.

-To avoid crowds, it’s a great idea to add some of these places to your Kyoto itinerary.
+To avoid crowds in Kyoto, it’s a great idea to add some of these alternatives to popular spots and cultural experiences to your Kyoto itinerary.
 There’s nothing like delving deeper into a destination to see the true side of it and get a glimpse into the local way of life.
-That’s what being an Invisible Tourist is all about, after all!
+That’s what being an invisible tourist is all about, after all!

-So if you’re planning a trip to Japan and looking for non-touristy things to do in Kyoto, you’ve come to the right place.
-I’m certain by the end of this article you’ll want to add at least some of these wonders to to your top things to do in Kyoto – including the bonus gem that’s hiding in plain sight.
-If you’re also heading to Japan’s present-day capital, don’t miss my guide to Tokyo’s hidden gems, too.
+If you’re planning a Japan trip and looking for non touristy things to do in Kyoto, you’ve come to the right place.
+I’m certain by the end of this article you’ll want to add at least some of these wonders to to your top things to do in Kyoto — including the bonus gem that’s hiding in plain sight.

-I’ve also included some activities to experience around some of these spots to enrich your trip.
-If you’re keen to find out 11 hidden gems in Kyoto to avoid the crowds, read on for more!
+I’ve also included unique local experiences to create your own Japanese souvenirs and enrich your trip.
+So if you’re keen to find out 16 hidden gems in Kyoto to avoid the tourist crowds, read on for more!

 This post contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.